-Where it is decided to provide a pupil with SEND support the decision will be recorded in school records and we will formally notify parents.
+Where it is decided to provide a pupil with SEND support the decision will be recorded in school records (on the school's SEN Register) and we will formally notify parents.
+It is very likely that an APDR (Assess, Plan, Do, Review) sheet for the child will be in place already, this is what we use to keep track of the SEND support being given as well as the impact of this support.
 We are required to make data on the levels and types of SEN within the school available to the Local Authority.
-This data collected through the School Census, is also required to produce the national SEND information report.
+This data, collected through the School Census, is also required to produce the national SEND information report.
 (6.43, 6.48, 6.73, 6.83)